tansihmittal/textbehindvideo/README.md

 - [ ] Batch processing capabilities
 - [ ] Export in multiple formats

-Made with ❤️ by Shotcut.in
+Made with ❤️ by Tanish Mittal